fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-1. To implement the new `BankCustomer` properties, replace the code identified in the previous step with the following code snippet:
+1. To implement the new `BankCustomer` properties, replace the code statements identified in the previous step with the following code snippet:

     ```csharp